 - To visit at a suitable temperature, both morning and evening time would be suitable.

 The above article about the Bhaktapur Durbar Square would not be enough to describe its splendid looks and its phenomena.
 Those erotic sculptures which depict lifecycle, creation, and destruction give you goosebumps, alongside temples, shrines, palaces, courtyards, etc all magnificent ancient structure in Bhaktapur Durbar Square areas provides visitors the best feelings while visiting.
 The city has a lot to offer for those who have a good cultural taste.
 And the people around the palace areas are so affectionate, they provide warm greetings and hospitality to the guests.
 Also, if you want to explore the culture and tradition around Bhaktapur nicely, I would recommend you to spend a night at Bhaktapur.

 Strongly recommended you, you would love to explore the ancient culture and tradition, you must go sightseeing while you are here in Kathmandu, for this Bhaktapur Durbar square, Alongside Kathmandu Durbar Square, Patan Durbar Square, Swayambhunath stupa and I Boudhanath I stupa I, I, etc would be the best places.
 Also, there are many beautiful hiking spots and many other best places for Hiking and Excursions near Kathmandu valley.

-If are looking for a tour in Nepal, please click here.
+If you are looking for a tour packages in Nepal, please click here.